xqms/edmonds/README.md

 To build an optional verifier tool which uses the `Boost.Graph` library to confirm that the matching is indeed maximum, use `cmake -DBUILD_VERIFIER=ON`.

+## Usage

+`edmonds` reads undirected graphs in the DIMAC specification.
+This means a simple triangular graph could look like this:

+    c Simple 3-vertex problem
+    p edge 3 3
+    e 1 2
+    e 2 3
+    e 3 1

+The output matching is printed also in DIMAC format on `stdout`:

+    edmonds input.dmx > matching.dmx

 ## License

 `edmonds` is licensed under GPLv2.